Here Are Brand-New Snowfall Projections For Fast-Moving Weekend Storm

 Areas north of I-287 in New York and the Merritt Parkway in Connecticut, including Northern Westchester and Northern Fairfield counties, are now expected to get 4 inches of snowfall.
 A total of 5 inches is projected for Putnam.
 (See first image above.)

-Four to 6 inches is also predicted for Orange, Dutchess, Sullivan and Ulster counties, with higher amounts farther west.
+Four to 6 inches is predicted for Orange, Dutchess, Sullivan and Ulster counties, with higher amounts farther west.
+(See second image above.)

+For an overview of the projections for the entire Northeast from AccuWeather.com, see the third image above.

 Areas south of I-287 in New York and the Merritt Parkway in Connecticut will see a changeover to a wintry mix of snow, sleet and rain late in the afternoon and then all rain after 8 p.m.
 Saturday, according to the National Weather Service.